paulrouget/servo-embedding-api/README.md

 - maybe use "partial" instead of "implements"
 - choose between isXXX() and isXXX.
 - document all the "// Event: xxx"
+- scenario: open popup.
+How would that work? (think impots.gouv.fr)
+- how will this play out with /ports?
+For example, cursorIcon?
+- maybe we should abstract pipeline under HistoryEntry.
+What's the point of keeping pipeline?